APPENDICES

 All of the Acadian Guérins who emigrated to Louisiana came from France in 1785 aboard three of the Seven Ships.
 Only one of them chose to settle on the river:

-Françoise Guérin, age 75, widow of François Thériot, crossed on La Ville d'Archangel, the sixth of the Seven Ships, with the family of Charles Henry and Marguerite Thériot, probably her daughter and son-in-law, and reached New Orleans in December.
-They went to the Baton Rouge area.
+Françoise Guérin, age 75, widow of François Thériot, crossed on La Ville d'Archangel, the sixth of the Seven Ships, with the family of Charles Henry and Marguerite Thériot, probably her daughter and son-in-law.
+They reached New Orleans in December and chose to go to the Baton Rouge area.

 LOUISIANA: LAFOURCHE VALLEY SETTLEMENTS

-Most of the Guérins who came from France in 1785 chose to go to upper Bayou Lafourche, but no line of the family survived there:
+Most of the Guérins who came from France in 1785 chose to go to upper Bayou Lafourche:

 Joseph Guérin, age 33, Dominique's son, crossed on La Bergère with wife Agnès Pitre, age 38, and their year-old daughter Françoise.
 Did Françoise survive the crossing?
 Joseph and Agnès had another daughter, Agnès, at Lafourche in September 1787, but they had no sons.
 Joseph died in Assumption Parish in December 1813, in his early 60s.